tydaeus/notes/windows/powershell/powershell_objects.md

 $obj | Add-Member -NotePropertyMembers $newProps
 ```

+### Accessing Properties
+Use the reference operator, `.` to refer to properties when the name is known or held in a variable:

+* `$myObj.myProp`
+* `$myObj.$propName` - if the name of the property is stored in `$propName`
+* `$myObj."property name"` - useful for if the property includes spaces or other unusual characters
+* `$myObj."$($otherObj.propName)-modifier"` - using string interpolation to generate the property name

+The `Get-Member` cmdlet allows you to retrieve properties or other methods.
+Be aware that properties are divided into several types, which you may need to filter via the `-MemberType` parameter.

+Non-custom objects have a hidden `PSObject` property; use its `.Properties` to list the object's properties.

 ### Adding Methods
 Use `Add-Member` with `-Type 'ScriptMethod'` to add a scriptblock as a method to the custom object, e.g.: